Riley Black

-Riley Black (formerly Brian Switek) is an American paleontologist and science writer.
-As “a widely-recognized expert on paleontology,” she is the author of natural history books such as When the Earth was Green, The Last Days of the Dinosaurs, Skeleton Keys, and My Beloved Brontosaurus.
+Riley Black is an American paleontologist and science writer.
+She is the author of several natural history books such as When the Earth was Green and The Last Days of the Dinosaurs.
+She has consulted on the Jurassic World franchise and starred in multiple paleontology documentaries.

 Biography

+Black studied Ecology and Evolutionary Biology at Rutgers University.
+She began her career as a science writer by launching the blog Laelaps and eventually branched out to write columns for a number of popular periodicals.

-Black studied Ecology & Evolutionary Biology at Rutgers University.
-She is a prolific author, known for her “accessible and beautiful writing,” who encourages everyone to learn from the experts and embrace the sciences, regardless of educational background.
+Black said that she wants everyone to learn from the experts and embrace the sciences, regardless of educational background.

-Riley Black’s books include When the Earth was Green (released in 2025), The Last Days of the Dinosaurs, Skeleton Keys, and My Beloved Brontosaurus.
-Her engaging style of writing is consistently informed by science.
-Her work vividly provides the deep knowledge necessary—knowledge of geology, evolution, ecology, paleontology, and more—to understand and appreciate the history and future of life on our planet.
-She began her career as a science writer by launching the blog Laelaps, eventually branching out to write columns for a number of popular periodicals.
-Publishers Weekly praises her work on Last Days of Dinosaurs as “top-drawer science writing” that carefully explains to the reader the myriad ways in which scientists reach their conclusions.
+She is an author.
+Her books include When the Earth was Green (released in 2025), The Last Days of the Dinosaurs, Skeleton Keys, and My Beloved Brontosaurus.

 Black was hired as "resident paleontologist" for the 2015 film Jurassic World.
-She is a regular guest on the radio show/podcast Science Friday.
-She starred in the 2022 documentaries Alaskan Dinosaurs and Dinosaur Apocalypse.
-She also gives lectures and talks on a regular basis, and was opening speaker at the 82nd annual meeting of the Society of Vertebrate Paleontology.
+She is a regular guest on the radio show/podcast Science Friday and have starred in the 2022 documentaries Alaskan Dinosaurs and Dinosaur Apocalypse.
+She also give lectures and talks on a regular basis, and was the opening speaker at the 82nd annual meeting of the Society of Vertebrate Paleontology.

-Black previously wrote under the name Brian Switek.
 In 2019, she came out publicly as transgender and non-binary and started hormone replacement therapy.
-In the journal Nature she remarks that “palaeontology presents queer people with terrain as challenging as any fossil-flecked desert.”
-Yet at the same time, “… for Riley, the field is also a place of healing.”
+In the journal Nature, she remarked that “palaeontology presents queer people with terrain as challenging as any fossil-flecked desert.”
+She also said that the field has been healing.

+Reception

+Publishers Weekly praised her work on Last Days of Dinosaurs as “top-drawer science writing” that carefully explains to the reader the myriad ways in which scientists reach her conclusions.
+Booklist said "her work vividly provides the deep knowledge necessary—knowledge of geology, evolution, ecology, paleontology, and more—to understand and appreciate the history and future of life on our planet."
+In 2023, she won an award for Excellence in Science Books from the American Association for the Advancement of Science.